What is Refinancing Risk?

 Rollover risk can affect the survival of the business and suffers from various disadvantages:

-- If a company cannot refinance its mature liabilities, this can lead to default and can cause the bankruptcy of the company despite the business being able to meet its day-to-day expenses.
+- Suppose a company cannot refinance its mature liabilities.
+In that case, this can lead to default and can cause the bankruptcy of the company despite the business being able to meet its day-to-day expenses.
 Despite being solvent, due to a liquidity crunch, refinancing risk can lead to bankruptcy for the business.

-- Refinancing risk increases the cost for business as interest won’t remain the same forever.
+- Refinancing risk increases business costs as interest won't remain the same forever.
 The business will have to refinance its liabilities at the rate prevalent at the time of refinancing, which can be higher than well, thereby impacting the margins of the business.

 Important Points to Note about Refinancing Risk